 So far I used the word “framework” to identify the most abstracted code and “game” to identify the least abstracted code.
 However framework and game don’t mean much.
 Limiting our layers to just “the game layer” and “the framework layer” would be a mistake.
 Let’s say we have systems that handle very generic problems that can be found in every game, like the rendering of the entities, and we want to enclose this layer in to a namespace.
 We have defined a layer that can be even compiled in a DLL and be shipped with whatever game.

 Now, let’s say we have to implement the logic that is closer to the game domain.
 Let’s say that we want to create a HealthSystem that handles the health of the game entities with health.
 Is HealthSystem part of a very generic framework?
 Surely not.
-However while HealthSystem will handle the common logic of the IHaveHealth entities, not all the game entities will have the same behaviors.
-Hence HealthSystem is more abstracted than more specialized behavior implementations.
+However while HealthSystem will handle the common logic of the IHaveHealth entities, not all these entities will be of the same type.
+Hence HealthSystem is more abstracted than more specialised entity behavior implementations.
 While this abstraction wouldn’t probably justify the creation of another framework, I believe that thinking in terms of layered code helps designing better systems and nodes.

 Putting ECS, IoC and DIP all together

-As we have seen, the flow is not inverted when, in order to find a solution, a bottom up design approach is used to break down the problem, that is when the specialized behaviors of the entities are modeled before the generic ones.
-Or also when the systems are designed as result of the specialized entity problems.
+As we have seen the flow is not inverted when, in order to find a solution, a bottom up design approach is used to break down the problem or in other words when the specialized behaviors of the entities are modeled before the generic ones.

 I believe that in this way we could benefit from the following: